juliogomez/docker_cheatsheet/README.md

 ### 5.3 Example 3 - WordPress

-WordPress deployment with two containers defined in this docker-compose.yml file:

-    wordpress:
-      image: wordpress
-      links:
-        - db:mysql
-      ports:
-        - 8080:80

-    db:
-      image: mariadb
-      environment:
-        MYSQL_ROOT_PASSWORD: Nbv12345!
+Please go to the following directory:

+    cd ./resources/5-Compose/3-WordPress

+Check the content of your `docker-compose.yml` file:

+    cat docker-compose.yml

+As you can see the WordPress deployment requires two different containers.

-Start the two defined containers in detached mode:
+Start those containers in detached mode:

     docker-compose up -d

-Browse to your new WordPress installation at localhost:8080
+Browse to your new WordPress installation at `localhost:8080`

 Stop both containers: